Davidbuck84/Wonderbrass-MS1-project/README.md

 * The full hero image came from Shutter Stock - https://tinyurl.com/d6c7w2en

-* Quotes were taken from https://wonderbrass.org.uk as my project was to upgrade thier website.
+* Quotes and videos were taken from https://wonderbrass.org.uk as my project was to upgrade their website.

 * All other content was written by the developer David Buck.